KragleStudios/FactionWars/README.md

 end)
 ```
 # Utility Functions and Recommendations
-Please read over the modules by thelastpenguin for reference to find how to properly use netdoc and existing librararies properly in your code.
+Please read over the modules by thelastpenguin for reference to find how to properly use netdoc and existing libraries properly in your code.
 Please use stylish fonts. from libraries/fonts

 ## When doing prints